FOAM: Blocked State Folding for Memory-Efficient LLM Training: Related Works

 A prominent direction focuses on reducing the number of trainable parameters.
 LoRA~\cite{hu2021lora} achieves this by freezing the pre-trained model weights and learning low-rank decompositions of their updates, substantially lowering memory usage during fine-tuning.
 The approach has inspired numerous extensions and refinements, including Batched LoRA~\cite{Wen2023BatchedLorA}, ReLoRA~\cite{Lialin2023ReLoRAHT}, FLORA~\cite{hao2024flora}, DoRA~\cite{liu2024dora}, and BlockedLLM~\cite{ramesh2024blockllm}.

 Another major line of work targets the substantial memory footprint of optimizer states, particularly in Adam.
 These methods project gradients and perform updates within a low-dimensional subspace, thereby reducing the need to store high-dimensional moment estimates.
-Representative examples include Adafactor~\cite{Shazeer2018AdafactorAL}, GaLore~\cite{zhao2024galore}, Fira~\cite{Chen2024FiraCW}, GWT~\cite{wen2025breakingmemorylimitsgradient} and APOLLO~\cite{zhu2024apollosgdlikememoryadamwlevel_apollo}.
-Both Fira, GWT, and APOLLO have demonstrated competitive or superior performance compared to full-rank Adam, underscoring the effectiveness of subspace-based optimization.
+Representative examples include Adafactor~\cite{Shazeer2018AdafactorAL}, GaLore~\cite{zhao2024galore}, Fira~\cite{Chen2024FiraCW}, GWT~\cite{wen2025breakingmemorylimitsgradient}, APOLLO~\cite{zhu2024apollosgdlikememoryadamwlevel_apollo}, LDAdam~\cite{robert2025ldadam}, and SubTrack++~\cite{rajabi2025subtrack++}.
+Both Fira, GWT, APOLLO, LDAdam, and SubTrack++ have demonstrated competitive or superior performance compared to full-rank Adam, underscoring the effectiveness of subspace-based optimization.

 Other approaches, such as Adam-Mini~\cite{zhang2024adammini} and SGDSal~\cite{xu2024adamlearningratescalingsgdsal}, reduce memory consumption by employing learning rate sharing schemes.
 AdamS~\cite{zhang2025adams} leverages momentum to introduce a normalizer.
-Meanwhile, MUON~\cite{jordan2024muon, liu2025muon} and Scion~\cite{pethick2025trainingscion} incorporate orthogonalized gradients, enabling SGD-style updates.
+Meanwhile, Muon~\cite{jordan2024muon, liu2025muon} and Scion~\cite{pethick2025trainingscion} incorporate orthogonalized gradients, enabling SGD-style updates.